 Imagine I report that 10 test cases passed or 100 test cases were executed- these numbers are merely raw data and do not give a very good perspective about how things are going on.

 Metrics play a vital role in filling this gap.
 Metrics are in simple words, intelligent numbers that the testing team collects and maintains.
 For Example, if I said 90% of the test cases passed, it makes more sense than saying 150 test cases passed.
 Isn’t it?

 There are different kinds of Metrics collected during the test execution phase.
 What metrics exactly are to be collected and maintained for what periods of time- this information can be found in the test plan document.

 The following are the most commonly collected test metrics for most projects:

 - Pass Percentage of the Test cases

 - Defects density

-As we have to notify all the stakeholders that testing has begun, it is also the QA team’s duty to let everyone know that testing has been complete and share the results.
-So, typically an email is sent from the QA team (usually the team lead/QA manager) giving an indication that QA team has signed off on the product attaching the test results and the list of open/known issues.
+As we have to notify all the stakeholders that testing has begun, it is also the QA team’s duty to let everyone know that testing has been completed and share the results.
+So, typically an email is sent from the QA team (usually the Team Lead/QA Manager) giving an indication that the QA team has signed off on the product attaching the test results and the list of open/known issues.